A credit report is a detailed statement of your credit history — how you've handled your credit accounts and repaid your debts.

 Who uses the information on your credit report?

 With your credit report, the bureaus collect credit information about the debts you owe, your payment history, etc. This data is then provided to businesses, upon request, to help them manage risk and determine your ability to pay back debt.

 The following are some of the entities that may evaluate your creditworthiness based on your credit report:

 - Mortgage lenders

 What goes into your credit report

 Credit reports contain a wide range of information from the past seven to 10 years, from personal details to data concerning loans and lines of credit under your name.
 This includes how many credit accounts are in good standing and which, if any, have late payments.

-The personally identifiable information (PII) contained in your report is used to match the data with you.
+The personally identifiable information (PII) contained in your report is used to confirm that the accounts and financial information have been correctly assigned to you.